 I love bridges, from the simple brick-and-mortar and wooden contraptions (I’m not so sure about the rope kind) to the massive engineering marvels with their elegant spans and towering masts.
 Some cross a simple stream or small creeks whilst others traverse wide rivers, harbours and canyons.
 It’s always a joy to cross a bridge on foot; to appreciate the views, to make my knees tremble from great heights, to enjoy the breeze or just to feel the rumble of the traffic.
-I’ve crossed many bridges on foot but I’ve chosen ten which were absolutely memorable as they offered beautiful scenic views.
-If you’re in any of these places, spare some time in your itinerary for an incredible bridge walk experience.
+I’ve crossed many bridges on foot but I’ve chosen ten which were absolutely memorable as they offered beautiful views.
+If you’re in any of these places, spare some time in your itinerary for a scenic bridge walk experience.

 Ten incredible bridge walks